StackVista/stackstate-docs/setup/agent/linux.md

 ### Integration configuration

 The Agent can be configured to run checks that integrate with external systems.
-Configuration files for integrations run through the StackState Agent can be found in the directory `/etc/stackstate-agent/conf.d/`.
+Configuration files for integrations run through StackState Agent V2 can be found in the directory `/etc/stackstate-agent/conf.d/`.
 Each integration has its own configuration file that is used by the associated Agent check.

 Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).